-The W. P. Carey School of Business offers a Bachelor of Science (B.S.) degree in Economics.
-The B.S. program of study can be designed for students intending to seek employment in the private or public sector of the economy upon completion of their undergraduate studies.
+The W. P. Carey School of Business offers a Bachelor of Science (BS) degree in Economics.
+The BS program of study can be designed for students intending to seek employment in the private or public sector upon completion of their undergraduate studies.
 Such a program provides students with the typical analytical and quantitative skills employers expect of individuals holding economics degrees.
-The B.S. program of study can also be tailored to prepare students for graduate programs in economics, business, or law.
+The BS program of study can also be tailored to prepare students for graduate programs in economics, business, or law.